vaccarov/chat/README.md

-# Test Toutes Mes Aides
+# Technical Test for Toutes Mes Aides

+## Description

+The aim is to make a chat with live data (#messenger).
+The server is already code, but is not online you have to run it on you computer.
+The server uses Express and Socket.io.

+You have to create a small Application with a a connection page and a chat page with the list of the users and all the messages.

+If you want to add data or feature, don't hesitate to modify everything you want.

 ## Rules
-* You have until Friday midnight to send the files compressed.
+* You have until Friday midnight to send the files compressed on nicolas.plovie@toutesmesaides.com.
 * You can choose to use [Angular](https://angular.io/) or whatever you want.`
-* Two views : Signin/Signup + Chat.
-The design is up to you to decide.
+* Two views : SignIn/SignUp + Chat.
+The design is up to you.
 Try to do your best.
 * Use the node server for connection and [Socket.io](https://socket.io), The socket will send data after authentication..

 ## Node Server